PUBLIC INFORMATION LINKS

-The Superfund Section consists of four branches:
+The Superfund Section consists of three branches:

 The Federal Remediation Branch Target Screening Values Table provides screening criteria for determination of Contaminants of Potential Concern and ultimately aids in the establishment of site remediation goals.
 This table should not be used in place of or confused with the Soil Remediation Goals Table used under the Inactive Hazardous Sites and Registered Environmental Consultants Programs Guidelines.

 The Inactive Hazardous Sites Branch administers the North Carolina Inactive Hazardous Sites Response Act of 1987 (N.C.G.S.
 130A-310 et seq).
 It was created to protect the public and the environment from uncontrolled and unregulated hazardous wastes sites not addressed by other programs.
 The IHS Branch works on sites where hazardous substance and/or waste contamination exists.
 The Branch does not address sites located at RCRA permitted or interim status facilities, or with petroleum releases.
 Refer to the Branch's page for other exceptions.